obelmont/useSnapshot/README.md

 ### ⚡ Installing

 Install with Yarn or NPM
-`npm install firebase-onsnapshot` or `yarn add firebase-onsnapshot`
+`npm install firebase-usesnapshot` or `yarn add firebase-usesnapshot`

 Import Module
 `import useSnapshot from "firebase-usesnapshot";`